TedHusted/awake/awake.md/awake.md

 “Good advice.
 But please don’t discuss Pulse with Noah.
 I know he’s your sibling, I love him too, but we don’t need the government involved in our business.”

-Tessa nods apologetically.
-“I know I get carried away sometimes, but I just … I want to protect you, Lanie.
+Tessa nods.
+“I know I get carried away sometimes, but I … I want to protect you, Lanie.
 And when everything starts feeling weird, I don’t know what else to do.”

 Elena reaches out and pulls Tessa closer.